developerhq/Microservice-Demo-App/README.md

 # LibraryAPI

+LibraryAPI demostrates an example of creating microservice(s) in .net core and interacting with external database (MongoDB in this case) hosted in a separate container.

-LibraryAPI is a ASP.Net Core Web Application, which uses mongo db to store the books database and enables below features -
+LibraryAPI is a ASP.Net Core Web Application.
+It demonstrates below features -

 1. Add a book
 2. Get all books
 3. Get book by Id
 4. Update book details
 5. Delete book by Id

-The API can be containorized by creating docker images of the mongo and LibraryAPI web application.
+The API can be containerized by creating docker images of the mongo and LibraryAPI web application.

-This API explains very basic example of creating a microservice in .net core and interacting with external database (mongo in this case) hosted in a separate container.

 ## Get Started
-To run the API in docker, follow below steps -

 ### [Step 1]
 Verify if value in MongoDB/Host property is set to "mongo" in appsettings.json file.